fzipi/owasp-modsecurity-crs/INSTALL.md

 An example for such such a
 configuration file is available via the ModSecurity project (https://github.com/SpiderLabs/ModSecurity/blob/master/modsecurity.conf-recommended).
-Be aware the crs-setup.conf file DOES specify configuration directives such as SecDefaultAction.
+Be aware the `crs-setup.conf` file DOES specify configuration directives such as SecDefaultAction.
 The default is the anomaly scoring mode with the appropriate SecDefaultAction as defined in the crs-setup.conf.
-Alternative configuration modes are supported and explained in crs-setup.conf.
+Alternative configuration modes are supported and explained in `crs-setup.conf`.

 The default anomaly/correlation mode establishes an incoming anomaly score threshold of 5 and an outgoing anomaly score